cwshu/NCTU_OS_2015_HW3/spec.rst

    - ``inode``, ``image``, ``offset``

-      If the file mapping to this memory (sometimes caused by ``mmap`` syscall), these value are about mapped file.
+      If there is a file mapping to this VMA (sometimes caused by ``mmap`` syscall), these value are about the mapped file.
       File's inode, file path, and the starting file offset mapping to this memory.

       ``man mmap`` for more infomation.